 Yuragawa Bridge (由良川橋梁)

-Completed in 1924, the bridge used to be the essential infrastructure that enables people living on either side of the riverbanks travelling across the river by foot.
-Although now you can’t trek across the bridge, you can board that single-carriage train to enjoy the surrounding scenery.
+Completed in 1924, the bridge was the essential infrastructure that enabled people living on either side of the riverbanks to travel by foot.
+Although it would be near impossible to trek across the bridge now, you can still board the single-carriage train to enjoy the surrounding scenery.

 Kyoto Tango Railway (京都丹後鉄道)

 Because there are no overhead wires, when the train approaches the bridge, remember to head to the front for the amazing view of the train running on water!

 Tip: The sightseeing trains Tango Kuromatsu-gō (丹後くろまつ号), Tango Akamatsu-gō (丹後あかまつ号), and Tango Aomotsu-gō (丹後あおまつ号) will cut down its speed as it runs through the Yuragawa Bridge.
 Refer to the timetable links below to see if any of the services fit into your schedule.
 For more information on whether a booking is required and how to book, please refer to their website HERE.

 Given that the Yuragawa Bridge is so close to the river, it is one of the closest things resembling the train scene in Ghibli’s anime Spirited Away, where Chihiro was on her way to see Zeniba to save Haku!

 If you are keen on this experience, the bridge on the Miyamai Line (宮舞線) between Tango-Yura Station (丹後由良駅) and Tango-Kanzaki Station (丹後神崎駅).